ConfederacyOfGaia/Gaia/dms-guide.md

 ## Plot Ideas

 These are all ideas for where to take the campaign.
 They are not necessarily mutually exclusive.

+The campaign does not need an overarching plot!
+I think the players will be content with exploring the world I've created, which I think would be pretty awesome, especially if we want to continue to use this world over time.

 ### Goblinoid Revolt